 • They can help by giving basic information and resources, perhaps prescribe medicines if needed.

-• They can provide behavioral tips, dos, and don’ts and discuss any potential treatments and alternatives.
+• They can provide behavioural tips, dos and don’ts, and discuss any potential treatments and alternatives.

 • Consult on your lifestyle choices and recommend changes to adopt for better sleep health.

 • They can provide referrals to a sleeping specialist or psychotherapist if required.

 • Your local GP can also help you find if there are any underlying health issues related to your sleeping disorders.